These healthier gluten-free, grain-free and dairy-free Italian hazelnut cookies are easy to make and so delicious!

 It’s been a little while since my last post because I’ve started taking Italian lessons and I’m such a poor planner that I didn’t think of writing a post beforehand.
-I’ve wanted to take Italian classes since our visit to Tuscany last May and then Amanda’s Italy pictures gave me terrible Italy fever.
+I’ve wanted to take Italian classes since our visit to Tuscany last May so I decided it was time!
 I’ve already started planning a new trip to Italy and noting which bakeries and gelaterias to go to.
 Being as Mr. Texanerin never reads guidebooks and such things until we’re actually in the place we’re visiting, our plans always consist of where to get sweets and nothing else.
 Maybe that’s why I gained seven pounds in the 11 days we were there.
 But it was so worth it and I don’t regret those pounds at all. :)

 We only ate out once and the rest of the time, we bought ham and cheese and slapped it on a baguette and called it lunch and dinner.
 And the Provolone!
 Wow.
 We don’t have Provolone in Germany, and it’s not normally a cheese I really go for when I am in the US, but I got a store brand (Coop) Provolone and it was the best cheese ever.
 And being as I couldn’t bring any back with me due to our super clever planning, which included lounging about on the airport floor until our 7:00am flight, I couldn’t bring any back.
 So I had to eat a lot to get my fill and I might have eaten a few pounds.
 Again, I don’t regret it at all.
 It was awesome!